Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Introduction

 To fully exploit the scientific potential of these gravitational-wave observations, it is essential to construct precise theoretical waveform templates.
 The most accurate waveform templates are obtained through numerical simulations of the full set of Einstein's equations of general relativity, which is known as numerical relativity (NR).
 However, NR simulations are typically too computationally expensive to produce waveforms with enough orbits to cover the whole frequency band that is detectable by gravitational-wave observatories.
 Alternatively, analytic models based on the post-Newtonian (PN) approximation are efficient at providing waveforms that cover the low-frequency band during the early inspiral phase of binary black hole (BBH) systems.
 However, PN waveforms are not accurate for the late inspiral and merger phases of BBH systems.
 Consequently, it is important to be able to attach a PN waveform to the beginning of an NR waveform, thus producing a \emph{hybrid} waveform that is accurate for the entire frequency band of GW detectors.

-Such hybrid models were developed for example, in Refs.~\cite{Santamaria:2010yb,MacDonald:2011ne,Boyle:2011dy,MacDonald:2012mp,Varma:2018mmi,Sadiq:2020hti}.
-These models attained mismatches of $10^{-4}$ between the hybrid and NR waveforms in the matching window (for $m\neq0$ modes) for non-precessing systems \cite{Varma:2018mmi}, and between $10^{-2}$ and $10^{-1}$ (for $m\neq0$ modes) for precessing systems \cite{Sadiq:2020hti}.
-However, these models have four major limitations: (1) They did not account for the $m=0$ modes since their NR waveforms did not include the correct gravitational-wave memory contribution.
-(2) The NR waveforms used in these models were not in the same frame as the PN waveforms.
+Such hybridization procedures were developed, for example, in Refs.~\cite{Santamaria:2010yb,MacDonald:2011ne,Boyle:2011dy,MacDonald:2012mp,Varma:2018mmi,Sadiq:2020hti}.
+These procedures attained mismatches of $10^{-4}$ between the hybrid and NR waveforms in the matching window (for $m\neq0$ modes) for non-precessing systems \cite{Varma:2018mmi}, and between $10^{-2}$ and $10^{-1}$ (for $m\neq0$ modes) for precessing systems \cite{Sadiq:2020hti}.
+However, these procedures have four major limitations: (1) They did not account for the $m=0$ modes since their NR waveforms did not include the correct gravitational-wave memory contribution.
+(2) The NR waveforms used in these procedures were not in the same frame as the PN waveforms.
 Reference~\cite{Mitman:2022kwt} showed that comparing CCE waveforms without fixing the gauge freedom can result in relative errors three orders of magnitude larger than if one first fixes such freedoms.
 And they also showed that comparing CCE waveforms after mapping them to the same BMS frame can achieve smaller errors than comparing the extrapolated waveforms.
-Furthermore, Ref.~\cite{Mitman:2022kwt} successfully developed a hybrid model that incorporates memory-containing waveforms.
-(3) These models used NR values of masses and spins to compute the corresponding PN waveform.
-As we will demonstrate in this paper, the NR values of these parameters differ from the PN values that minimize mismatch.
-(4) Existing models are primarily applicable to spin-aligned or anti-aligned systems, such as binaries born from isolated stellar evolution \cite{Bavera:2020inc,Ma:2023nrf,Gerosa:2018wbw}.
+Furthermore, Ref.~\cite{Mitman:2022kwt} successfully developed a hybrid procedure that incorporates memory-containing waveforms.
+(3) These procedures used NR values of masses and spins to compute the corresponding PN waveform.
+However, the mass and spin parameters are defined differently in PN than they are in NR, and hence the NR and PN parameters are expected to agree only in the limit of infinite binary separation, even for infinite-resolution NR and infinite-order PN.
+In addition, for finite-resolution NR and finite-order PN there are systematic errors in the mapping from parameters to waveforms.
+(4) Existing procedures are primarily applicable to spin-aligned or anti-aligned systems, such as binaries born from isolated stellar evolution \cite{Bavera:2020inc,Ma:2023nrf,Gerosa:2018wbw}.
 The accuracy of hybridization for precessing systems is severely limited by the inaccurate methodology previously mentioned: the mismatch is on the order of $10^{-2}$ or higher~\cite{Sadiq:2020hti}.
 Theoretical considerations~\cite{Bavera:2020inc,Gerosa:2018wbw} and observational evidence~\cite{LIGOScientific:2021psn,Tiwari:2018qch,Rodriguez:2016vmx} indicate that spins can be randomly oriented for binaries that form dynamically in dense environments, and even binaries formed in isolation can exhibit distinctive precessional dynamics.
-Therefore, it is crucial to develop accurate hybrid models that are valid for precessing systems.
+Therefore, it is crucial to develop accurate hybridization procedures that are valid for precessing systems.